 4.1 The influence of L1 script directionality

-First, the Arabic and English CSL learners did not differ significantly in Hanzi reading performance or phonetic radical application skills, which is contrary to Hypothesis 1.
+The Arabic and English CSL learners did not differ significantly in Hanzi reading performance or phonetic radical application skills, which is contrary to Hypothesis 1.
 This finding partially supports the common practice that CSL learners using different alphabetic L1WSs are categorized into alphabetic group in classroom instruction and research (Jiang 2003; Ke 1998; Zhang & Ke 2018).
-The results could be explained from the perspective of Transfer Facilitation Model (Koda, 2008), in which orthography distance is vital for L1 transfer to work in the development of meta-linguistic awareness competencies and literacy skills in L2.
+The results can be explained from the perspective of the Transfer Facilitation Model (Koda, 2008), in which orthography distance is vital for L1 transfer to work in the development of meta-linguistic awareness competencies and literacy skills in L2.
 Although Arabic is more visually complex than English (Chang 2015), the Arabic-Hanzi or English-Hanzi orthographic distance might not be unique enough to trigger the influence of L1WS transfer on Hanzi reading or phonetic radical awareness, which was observed mainly among Hanzi group vs. alphabetic group (Lin & Collins 2012; Zhang & Ke 2018).

 Second, it is interesting to find that the influence of L1 script background was significant on Hanzi writing, partially in line with Hypothesis 1.
 This finding deepens our understanding of the role of L1WS in L2 acquisition (Cook & Bassetti, 2005), and, together with previous findings (Li et al. 2014; Nachshon 1983; Shanon 1979; Thaveewatanaseth & Jiang 2015; Zhang 2014; Zhang 2015; Zhang 1990), suggests that L1 script background influences both the micro level (e.g. stroke directionality and stroke order) and macro level (e.g. general accuracy rate) of handwriting.
 The present study might be the first to reveal the significant differences in general performance in Hanzi writing among the Arabic and English CSL learners who are commonly considered as homogeneous.
 This finding indicates that CSL learners using different alphabetic L1WSs may differ in Hanzi writing, and that the influence of L1 script background should not be overlooked in future research.